anirudha-mirmira/mtsu_renew.github.io/README.md

-# SciLib - Scientific Libraries for Simulations
+# MTSU RENEW

-SciLib is a project that provides access to a collection of scientific computing libraries focused on quantum and classical simulations.
+MTSU RENEW is a project that provides access to a collection of scientific computing libraries focused on quantum many-body simulations.
 The goal is to create a platform that makes it easy for researchers, students, and developers to download, explore, and integrate powerful libraries into their own work.

-This repository hosts the website for SciLib, where users can access library releases, documentation, and get in touch with the project team.
+This repository hosts the website for MTSU RENEW, where users can access library releases, documentation, and get in touch with the project team.

 ---

 ## Features

-- **Download the Latest Release**: Get the most up-to-date version of the SciLib libraries for your projects.
+- **Download the Latest Release**: Get the most up-to-date version of the libraries for your projects.
 - **Documentation**: Access online and PDF versions of the detailed documentation for the libraries.
 - **Contact Form**: Reach out to the team with your inquiries via a simple contact form.